AudreyGhosh/Projects/README.md

 ## 2. Quantitative Trading Strategy Implementation

-Developed and backtested a quantitative trading strategy using market data from the CTC-2024-Derivatives dataset.
+Developed and backtested a quantitative trading strategy for the Cornell Trading Competition in 2024.
+Market data is from the CTC-2024-Derivatives dataset.
 - Constructed trading signals and executed systematic backtests.
 - Evaluated strategy performance using Sharpe Ratio and maximum drawdown metrics.